nhattruongniit/react-test-interview/README.md

-# This is test interview how to optimize prevent re-rendering component
+# Test interview how to optimize prevent re-render component

 ## Scripts